 Mainline support for Raspberry Pi 4 is incomplete, but advancing rapidly thanks to the work of the Linux community.
 That is the main reason for the limitations above.
 We do expect these to be resolved over time, in the same way that (e.g.) the mainline support for Raspberry Pi 3 is now complete.

 The instructions above are for SD card boot.
-However, it should now be possible to boot Raspberry Pi 4 from USB.
+However, we've confirmed that it's now possible to boot Raspberry Pi 4 from USB.
 You just need to ensure a recent (September 2020 or newer) version of the firmware is flashed on your RPi4's EEPROM chip.

 The easiest way to flash this is to use the official Raspberry Pi Imager to to create a SD card with the latest "Raspberry Pi 4 EEPROM boot recovery" image.
 Booting this SD card should let you upgrade the EEPROM firmware.
 For more info, see the official RPi USB boot documentation.